f.l.t.r. top: Colin Stafford Johnson (filmmaker), Arthur de Bruin (filmmaker), Erik Zevenbergen (jury),

 The Wildlife Film Festival Rotterdam (WFFR) is the only film festival for nature documentaries in the Netherlands and shows the most recent films from home and abroad.
 Since its first edition in 2015, WFFR has been taking place in the Rotterdam film theatre Cinerama, which was also the vibrant heart of the festival this year.
 The programme consists of beautiful documentaries showing the beauty of nature, as well as films showing the relationship between man and nature.
 During WFFR, visitors can talk to the many filmmakers present, attend special lectures and take part in interesting activities related to nature conservation.

-WFFR focuses on the screening of wildlife, conservation and environmental films & documentaries to demonstrate the beauty of nature and to raise awareness about the collective responsibility we have to maintain it.
+Entries must have a central focus on non-domesticated wildlife species, natural habitats, conservation or the environment.
+They demonstrate the beauty of nature and raise awareness about the collective responsibility we have to maintain it.

-WFFR is also a meeting place for the wildlife film industry in The Netherlands.
+WFFR is also the meeting place for the wildlife film industry in The Netherlands.
 We are known for a friendly and informal atmosphere where all our guests feel at home.
-Here you can catch-up with other film professionals, participate in daily talks/q&a’s and meet the Dutch audience.
+Here you can meet (or catch-up with) other film professionals during the Industry Days (3 & 4 November) where you can participate in workshops, round the table sessions and lots of other (network) events.

-The big winner this year was Wolf, a film entirely devoted to the return of this special predator back to the Netherlands after 150 years.
+The big winner last year was Wolf, a film entirely devoted to the return of this special predator back to the Netherlands after 150 years.

 Filmmaker Cees van Kempen (pictured) was happy with the award and said "The appreciation of Wolf by the jury, but also by the public, is heartwarming.
 I hope the film will contribute to a better understanding of this beautiful animal.
 It is extremely good news for nature that they are back in our country!"